LBHB/NEMS0/docs/source/signals.rst

 Example Signal CSV File
 ~~~~~~~~~~~~~~~~~~~~~~~

-For this example, make a new directory in the ``signals/`` directory
+For this example, make a new directory in the ``signals`` directory
 called ``testrec`` because we are pretending we made a test recording,
 and usually we group a collection of signals together into a data
 structure called a ``Recording``.